linode/docs/docs/guides/databases/mysql/sql-joins/index.md

     LEFT JOIN Table_2
     ON Table_1.key = Table_2.key

-From the above syntax, `key` is the respective key of the tables.
-From the example tables above, if you need to perform a left join on `Employees` and `Address` tables, use the following SQL code:
+In the example above, `key` is the respective key of the tables.
+If you need to perform a left join on `Employees` and `Address` tables, use the following SQL code:

     SELECT EmployeeName, State
     FROM Employees
     LEFT JOIN Address
     ON Employees.EmployeeId = Address.Id

-The output of the above SQL code would look like the following:
+The output of the above SQL code is as follows:

 {{< output >}}
 +--------------+--------------+